 The ideas here are just a little incomplete intro to an amazing book.

-I just searched my email out-box and found out that I’ve personally recommended it to people over 92 times in the past two years.
+I just searched my email out-box and found out that I’ve personally recommended it to people over a hundred times in the past two years.

 If this subject interests you at all, please get and read the full book, not just my summary.